ShorenaK/Profolios/README.md

 Post feedback.
 Write a message to user.
 Read and Delete message.
+Pagination.

 Stretch Features: Building API, Serializing data.
+JSON webToken.

 Home page will showcase users’ portfolios, also will have a search bar to search user by name or a skill and Nav bar to navigate other pages.